eKoulier/Deep-Learning-Infectious-Diseases/README.md

 There are mainly four different subdirectories for this project:

 * [Central_Folder](https://github.com/eKoulier/Deep-Learning-Infectious-Diseases/tree/master/Central_Folder)
 is the main file where the preprocessing of the data as well as the modeling part is automated.
-A tutorial on how to make an interactive choropleth map that has a time slider functionality is provided in [MapSlider.py](https://github.com/eKoulier/Deep-Learning-Infectious-Diseases/blob/master/Central_Folder/MapSlider.py).
+A tutorial on how to use the developed code to make an interactive choropleth map that has a time slider functionality is provided in [MapSlider.py](https://github.com/eKoulier/Deep-Learning-Infectious-Diseases/blob/master/Central_Folder/MapSlider.py).
 The center of mass of the patients is visualized in the
 [CenterOfMass](https://github.com/eKoulier/Deep-Learning-Infectious-Diseases/blob/master/Central_Folder/CenterOfMass.py).